-Recommended Package of Energy Upgrades Cost (Approx.) 4 Grant Available 5 Comfort Roof insulation; pitched (at ceiling) 0.16 W/m 2 K, pitched (on slope) 0.20 W/m 2 K, room in roof (on side) 0.20 W/m 2 K, flat 0.22 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Wall insulation 0.27 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Windows double glazing 1.4 W/m 2 K average U-Value ^{1, 2} €€€€ ~ New boiler with heating controls 3 €€€€ N/A Solar Photovoltaic (PV) electricity System 2kWp. €€€€ ✓ N/A
+Recommended Package of Energy Upgrades Cost (Approx.) 4 Grant Available 5 Comfort Roof insulation; pitched (at ceiling) 0.16 W/m 2 K, pitched (on slope) 0.20 W/m 2 K, room in roof (on side) 0.20 W/m 2 K, flat 0.22 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Wall insulation 0.35 W/m 2 K average U-Value ^{1, 2} €€€€ ~ Windows double glazing 1.4 W/m 2 K average U-Value ^{1, 2} €€€€ ✓ Air-to-Water or Ground-to-Water or Water-to-Water heat pump with fully integrated heating controls 3 €€€€ ~ Install closed room heater or stove with flue.
+Min 60% efficiency €€€€ N/A

 - 1. Major Renovation is defined in the Building Regulations Part L Technical Guidance Document and means the renovation of a dwelling where more than 25 % of the surface of the dwelling envelope undergoes renovation.
 Where a dwelling undergoes a major renovation, the energy performance of the whole dwelling should be improved to the cost optimal level by achieving a B2 or by implementing the energy performance improvements as set out in the Building Regulations Part L Technical Guidance Document - 2.
-This energy upgrade will reduce your home's heat loss and is an important first step to improving the energy efficiency of your home - 3.
-Where the heat loss indictor (HLI) is less than 2.3 W/Km2, a heat pump should be considered as an alternative to a fossil fuel boiler.
+This energy upgrade will reduce your home's heat loss and is an important first step to improving the energy efficiency of your home. - 3.
 A dwelling should have low heat loss to ensure the heat pump runs efficiently.
-An ideal HLI is less than 2.0 W/K/m2.
+An ideal heat loss indicator (HLI) is less than 2.0 W/(K·m2).
 An upper HLI limit applies to SEAI grants.
-Where the HLI is between 2 and 2.3 W/Km2, additional heat pump grant eligibility criteria apply. - 4.
+Where the HLI is between 2 and 2.3 W/(K·m2), additional heat pump grant eligibility criteria apply. - 4.
 Investment Cost Legend:

 5. A grant for this type of upgrade is available at the time of publication of this report.
 Grant availability is subject to eligibility criteria and should be checked to see if the works to your own home meet the eligibility criteria.
-Eligibility criteria are subject to change.
+Eligibility criteria are subject to change subject to availability, terms and conditions www.seai.ie Page 2/4

-GRANTS AVAILABLE?
+GRANTS AVAII ABI F?